CoderChristopher/MusicPlayerTracker/README.md

 	explicitly identified in the url of the original request.

-	input.php: This is the secret sauce script that catches the telephones from the javascript player and tracks the user stats.
+	input.php: This is the secret sauce script that catches the requests from the javascript player and tracks the user stats.
 	Basically at launch of the music player a unique id number for the specific player session is generated (see the javascript comments in the audio-player.php file for a description of this generation) when